rcpenny/interviews/behaviors/BehaviorQuestions.md

 T:
 A:
 R:
-## tell me when you have had to handle a variety of assignments?
 ## Tell me about a time a time when you faced a setback initially but still achieved the goal.
 ## tell me about a time you failed and what you learnt from it?
 ## Describe a time when you saw problems and took the initiative to correct it rather than waiting for someone else